-The baptism by the Holy Spirit must not be confused with the initial regeneration work of the Spirit, which takes place in a person that accept Jesus Christ as Lord and Savior.
-He can be regenerated and indwelt by the Spirit, but miss the actual baptism.
+The Holy Spirit Baptism must not be confused with the initial regeneration work of the Holy Spirit, which takes place in a person that accepts Jesus Christ as Lord and Savior.
+He can be regenerated and indwelt by the Holy Spirit, but miss the actual baptism.

-Unlike the process of regeneration, baptism by the Holy Spirit is not required for salvation.
-But it’s important.
-This morning even as we are celebrating another day of Pentecost I am going to share with you three reasons why this is an experience that all of us should seek after.
+Unlike the process of regeneration, the Holy Spirit baptism is not a requirement for salvation.
+But it’s essential for our walk with Christ.
+This morning even as we are celebrating Pentecost Sunday, I am going to share with you three reasons why this is an experience you should seek after.

-In the Pre-Pentecostal era the indwelling of the Holy Spirit in believers was twofold.
-In the book of Judges the indwelling was selective and temporary.
-The Holy Spirit “came upon” the various judges whom God raised up to deliver Israel from their oppressors.
-God’s Spirit assisted them fulfill a specific task, (Judges 14:6; Judges 3:10; Judges 15:14) and left once the task was completed.
+In the Pre-Pentecostal era, the indwelling of the Holy Spirit in believers was twofold.
+In the book of Judges, the indwelling was selective and temporary.
+The Holy Spirit “came upon” the various judges whom God raised to deliver Israel from their oppressors.
+God’s Spirit assisted them to fulfill a specific task, (Judges 3:10; 14:6; 15:14) and left once the job was complete.
 Then there were people like David and Saul who had God’s special favor on them.
-The Spirit actually indwelled them yet departed if they sinned and fell short of divine favor, (1 Samuel 16:14; Psalm 51:11).
+The Holy Spirit indwelled them yet departed if they sinned and fell short of divine favor, (1 Samuel 16:14; Psalm 51:11).

-Many years later the prophet Joel prophesied that God will pour out his Spirit on all flesh, (Joel 2:28-29).
-Upon young men and women, the old, men and women and all servants regardless of age or social standing.
-This prophecy reflects Moses’ hope (and prophecy) in Numbers 11:29.
-The prophetic outpouring of the Holy Spirit no longer limits to a chosen group.
-This makes it a divine privilege that we all must seek earnestly.
+Many years later, the prophet Joel prophesied that God would pour out his Spirit on all flesh, (Joel 2:28-29).
+Upon young men and women, the old, men and women, and all servants regardless of age or social standing.
+This prophecy reflects Moses’ hope (and prediction) in Numbers 11:29.
+The prophetic outpouring of the Holy Spirit is no longer limited to a chosen group.
+This truth makes Spirit Baptism a divine privilege that we all must seek earnestly.

 Read Acts 2:1-36